DMZ Campaign (1969–1971): July

-On 26 July at 15:10 an aerial observer saw PAVN near a bunker complex 4 mi west of Con Thien and directed airstrikes onto the location causing two secondary explosions and destroying three bunkers.
+On 26 July at 15:10 an aerial observer saw PAVN near a bunker complex 4 mi west of Con Thien and directed airstrikes onto the location, causing two secondary explosions and destroying three bunkers.
 On 27 July at 08:30 a unit of the 3rd Marines engaged a PAVN force 15 mi west-northwest of Dong Ha supported by artillery and airstrikes.
-The PAVN withdrew leaving nine dead and one individual weapon.
-At 18:15 an aerial observer saw PAVN 4 mi north of Con Thien and directed artillery fire onto the location killing three.
+The PAVN withdrew, leaving nine dead and one individual weapon.
+At 18:15 an aerial observer saw PAVN 4 mi north of Con Thien and directed artillery fire onto the location, killing three.
 On 28 July at 03:50 a unit of the 3rd Marines in a night defensive position 9 mi northwest of Dong Ha was attacked by fire by a PAVN platoon.
 The Marines returned fire supported by artillery, helicopter gunships and an AC-47.
-The PAVN withdrew leaving one dead and one individual weapon; U.S. losses were three killed.
+The PAVN withdrew, leaving one dead and one individual weapon; U.S. losses were three killed.
 At 10:00 another unit of the 3rd Marines engaged a PAVN force 13 mi west of Dong Ha.
-The fighting continued until the PAVN withdrew leaving 12 dead.
+The fighting continued until the PAVN withdrew, leaving 12 dead.

 On 29 July at 09:25 a U.S. and ARVN firebase 1 mi north of Gio Linh received mortar fire and returned fire onto the firing position.
 At 12:30 a unit of the 3rd Marine operating 14 mi west-northwest of Dong Ha found nine PAVN dead all had been killed in the previous three days.
-On 30 July at 08:50 an aerial observer received fire from a bunker complex 3 mi west-southwest of Con Thien and directed artillery fire onto the location causing three secondary explosions, destroying 19 bunkers and one 12.7mm machine gun and killing four PAVN.
+On 30 July at 08:50 an aerial observer received fire from a bunker complex 3 mi west-southwest of Con Thien and directed artillery fire onto the location, causing three secondary explosions, destroying 19 bunkers and one 12.7mm machine gun and killing four PAVN.
 At 10:10 a tank-infantry task force from the 1st Brigade supported by artillery and airstrikes engaged a PAVN force 10 mi northwest of Dong Ha.
-The PAVN withdrew at 15:15 leaving 13 dead and eight individual weapons; U.S. losses were three killed.
-On 31 July at 00:20 a unit of the 3rd Marines ambushed a PAVN force killing six and capturing ten individual weapons.
+The PAVN withdrew at 15:15, leaving 13 dead and eight individual weapons; U.S. losses were three killed.
+On 31 July at 00:20 a unit of the 3rd Marines ambushed a PAVN force, killing six and capturing ten individual weapons.
 At 03:10 a CH-46 on a medevac mission was shot down 3 mi west-southwest of Con Thien.
-Infantry from the 1st Brigade moving towards the crash site an engaged a PAVN company.
+Infantry from the 1st Brigade moving towards the crash site and engaged a PAVN company.
 The Infantry rescued the crew and as they were returning to their original position engaged another PAVN force.
-The PAVN eventually withdrew leaving 17 dead and three individual and one crew-served weapons; U.S. losses were four killed and two Kit Carson Scouts killed.
-At 14:35 a unit of the 1st Brigade operating 4 mi west of Con Thien received mortar fire and directed artillery and airstrikes onto the firing position destroying four bunkers.
+The PAVN eventually withdrew, leaving 17 dead and three individual and one crew-served weapons; U.S. losses were four killed and two Kit Carson Scouts killed.
+At 14:35 a unit of the 1st Brigade operating 4 mi west of Con Thien received mortar fire and directed artillery and airstrikes onto the firing position, destroying four bunkers.